-Proposed biodiversity mitigation measures:
+Biodiversity mitigation measures:

-- All site workers will have received adequate training relevant to their role prior to working on the site, including specific environmental inductions and 'toolbox talks' as required. - Site personnel will remain vigilant for protected species and will not approach or touch any animals seen on site.
+- Site personnel will be made aware of the sensitivity and proximity of the River Tweed SAC and SSSI, and no access to the River Teviot or surrounding river embankments will be permitted. - All site workers will have received adequate training relevant to their role prior to working on the site, including specific environmental inductions and 'toolbox talks' as required. - Site personnel will remain vigilant for protected species and will not approach or touch any animals seen on site.
 Any sightings of protected species will be reported to BEAR Scotland's Environmental Team.
-Should a protected species be encountered or move within 50 m of the active works (including compounds), works will be temporarily halted until the animal(s) move at least 50 m away from the construction site, or until BEAR Scotland's Environmental Team can provide advice. - The Contractor will employ 'soft-start' techniques for all noisy activity to avoid sudden and unexpected disturbance during works.
-Each time the activity is started up after a period of inactivity, the noise levels must be gradually increased over a period of 30 minutes to permit animals (including birds) to move away from the disturbance. - Where possible, artificial lighting used during night works will be sufficiently screened and aligned so as to ensure that there is no direct illumination of neighbouring habitat (e.g., locations adjacent to tree shelterbelt, woodland, surface waterbodies etc.) to ensure minimal impact on nocturnal species. - All equipment stored onsite will be checked at the start of each workday to ensure mammal species are not present.
+Should a protected species be encountered or move within 50m of the active works (including compounds), works will be temporarily halted until the animal(s) move at least 50m away from the construction site, or until BEAR Scotland's Environmental Team can provide advice.

+- The Contractor will employ 'soft-start' techniques for all noisy activity to avoid sudden and unexpected disturbance during works.
+Each time the activity is started up after a period of inactivity, the noise levels must be gradually increased over a period of 30 minutes to permit animals (including birds) to move away from the disturbance. - Where possible, artificial lighting used during night works will be sufficiently screened and aligned so as to ensure that there is no direct illumination of neighbouring habitat (e.g., locations adjacent to tree shelterbelt, woodland etc.) to ensure minimal impact on nocturnal species. - All equipment stored onsite will be checked at the start of each workday to ensure mammal species are not present.
 Any storage containers/plant within the compound will also be secured overnight to prevent exploration by mammal species.
 Any areas where an animal could become trapped (e.g., storage containers) will also be covered at the end of each working day, to avoid mammals falling in and becoming trapped. - People, ancillary plant, vehicles, NRMM and materials will be restricted to areas of made/engineered ground (as much as is reasonably practicable).
-If during works unforeseen access to the surrounding environment is required, works will cease in this area and BEAR Scotland's Environmental Team will be contacted to allow consideration of potential environmental effects. - BEAR Scotland's Environmental Team will be contacted to allow consideration of potential environmental effects if: - unforeseen site clearance is required,

-- unplanned works must be undertaken outwith the carriageway boundary, - there is any deviation from the agreed plan, programme and/or method of working, - nesting birds are found onsite. - BEAR Scotland's Control Room will be contacted if there is a pollution incident.
+If during works unforeseen access to the surrounding environment is required, works will cease in this area and BEAR Scotland's Environmental Team will be contacted to allow consideration of potential environmental effects. - BEAR Scotland's Environmental Team will be contacted to allow consideration of potential environmental effects if: - unforeseen site clearance is required, - unplanned works must be undertaken outwith the carriageway boundary, - there is any deviation from the agreed plan, programme and/or method of working, - nesting birds are found onsite. - BEAR Scotland's Control Room will be contacted if there is a pollution incident.